 Together with synaptophysin, CGA is the most important marker for the identification of NE and neuronal tumours and NE/neuronal differentiation in other tumours.
 In optimized protocols CGA is slightly more specific than synaptophysin and slightly less sensitive.

 Appendix is recommendable as positive and negative tissue control: An at least weak to moderate distinct granular staining must be seen in the axons and ganglion cells of the peripheral nerves.
 Neuroendocrine cells in the appendiceal mucosa should display a strong staining and diffusion of the staining in the vicinity of these cells has to be accepted.
 Epithelial and smooth muscle cells should be negative.

-epithelial cells in the mucosa and the smooth muscle cells should be negative.
-It has to be stressed that pancreas cannot be used as positive tissue control as recommended by many vendors.
-Endocrine cells in the pancreatic islets have a high level of CGA expression, which is not relevant compared to the reduced and limited level expressed in many neuroendocrine tumours and consequently a false negative result in these tumors can occur despite a positive staining reaction in pancreas is seen.
+In this context it must be stressed that pancreas cannot be used as positive tissue control as recommended by some vendors.
+Endocrine cells in the pancreatic islets have a high level of CGA expression, which cannot reliable be used as control of sufficient sensitivity of the protocol.
+The low-level and limited expression of CGA in many neuroendocrine tumours and carcinomas can consequently lead to a false negative staining result in these tumors despite positive staining reaction in pancreas.